triangledirt/books/README.md

 # books

-novels and memoirs of a darkly comic america
+novels + memoirs of a darkly comic america

 ## which book should i read first ??